wotamann/vue-form-base/README.md

 **Minimalistic Example**

+If your **data-state-name** property has the value *datastate*, then you must additionally define `datastate`  in Vuex State.

+	State:{
+		datastate:null,
+		...
+	}

-Use your existing Data Object
+Now use existing Data Object

 	data:{
 	      name: 'smith',